amartfpro/VigySport_Backend/README.md

 # VigySport Backend

-API backend basada en NestJS con arquitectura de microservicios y comunicación HTTP (REST).
-Base de datos PostgreSQL y despliegue con Docker.
+Backend API based on NestJS with microservices architecture and HTTP (REST) ​​communication.
+PostgreSQL database and deployment with Docker.